Islamic views on concubinage: Pre-Islamic practice

 Concubinage of female slaves was an accepted practice in the ancient Mediterranean and Near East.
 Slave concubinage was practiced in the Byzantine Empire.
 However, this practice was banned by Christian clergy.
 Concubines in Jewish communities are known as pilegesh; slave concubinage is mentioned in Biblical texts.
-Concubinage was also practiced by wealthy men in pre-Islamic Buddhism and Hinduism.

 There are similarities and differences in concubinage in Islam and other communities.
 Whereas in Islam the children of concubines (if acknowledged by the father) were automatically legitimate this was not necessarily the case in Sassanian Persia or among the Mazdeans.
 Instead the Sassanian shah chose a chief wife and only her children were legitimate.
 Similarly, Christians living in Persia did not see the children of slave concubine as legitimate.
 Concubinage practiced by Romans was generally monogamous, whereas Islam did not place limits on number of concubines.
 On the other hand, the Islamic practice of freeing the concubine who had borne a child on the death of the master was also found among Persian Christians.

 In pre-Islamic Arabia concubinage was practiced.
 The child of a concubine remained a slave unless liberated by the father.
 The child would also not be considered a member of the tribe unless liberated by the father; pre-Islamic Arab fathers were reluctant to recognize their children from black concubines.
 By contrast under Islam recognizing children of concubines as tribe members became mandatory.
 Bernard Lewis argues that many pre-Islamic Arabs were born of concubines.
 By contrast, Majied Robinson argues that concubinage was not widely practiced in pre-Islamic Arabia.
 He argues that large-scale concubinage in the early Umayyad period was rooted neither in pre-Islamic Quraysh traditions, nor in the Quran, nor in the practice of Muhammad - rather large scale concubinage was caused by Umayyad desire to have more sons.